 Data Science (BA)

 The Bachelor of Arts in Data Science is offered in conjunction with the College of Computing and Digital Media.
 This program is designed to meet the growing demand for data scientists and data analysts.
-Students who pursue a degree through this program will learn the fundamentals of data science, including programming, data management, statistical inference, and data mining.
+Students who pursue a degree through this program will learn the fundamentals of data science, including programming, data management, statistical inference, mathematical modeling, and data mining.

 The Mathematical Sciences degree program offers seven areas of concentration: